 Don't have to be fast or able to run 20 miles for this one.
-Only requirement is to not be a guy!
 It's all about having fun in a supportive, non-competitive trail environment.
 Goes at the pace of the slowest runner -- beginner-friendly.
-Runs on the Kansas River "Sandrat" trails.
-Waterbottles or some sort of hydration system is required for the summer and headlamps are required for the winter!
+Runs on the Lawrence River trails.
+Water bottles or some sort of hydration system is required for the summer and headlamps are required for the winter!

 Runners of all ages are welcome.
 Under 16 must be accompanied by an adult, preferably a parent.